Bank of America Dean | Professor

 Renowned economist and dean of the Haas School of Business

-Ann E. Harrison became the 15th dean of the Haas School of Business on Jan.
-1, 2019.
-A renowned economist, she has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, and global labor markets.
+Ann E. Harrison is the 15th dean of the Haas School of Business, and the second woman to lead this top-ranked business school.
+Harrison, a renowned economist, has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and now in higher education.

-Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was a professor of multinational management and business economics and public policy.
+Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was the William H. Wurster Professor of Multinational Management and a professor of business economics and public policy.
 Before joining Wharton in 2012, she was the director of development policy at the World Bank, where she co-managed a team of 300 researchers and staff.
+Harrison is also the most highly-cited scholar on multinational firms and foreign investment.

 As director of development policy at the World Bank, Harrison reformed its process for allocating research funds and oversaw the institution’s flagship publications.
 She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing transparency.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
-Born in France, she is a dual citizen of the U.S. and France.
+She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
+She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.

 Expertise and Research Interests